The Phantom: Australia

 In Australia, the Australian Woman's Mirror began publishing the strip in 1936 and Frew Publications has published a fortnightly Phantom comic book since 1948, celebrating sixty years of uninterrupted publication in September 2008.
 Although Frew's comic book primarily contains reprints from the newspaper strips, Fantomen (translated into English) and other Phantom comic books, it has occasionally included original stories drawn by Australian artists such as Keith Chatto.
 The editor-in-chief was Jim Shepherd until his death.
 Frew's The Phantom is the longest-running comic-book series with the character in the world, and Australia's bestselling comic book.
-Frew Phantom comics appear in a number of Sydney Royal Easter Show, Royal Adelaide Show, Melbourne Show and Perth Royal Show showbags.
+Frew Phantom comics appear in a number of Sydney Royal Easter Show, Royal Adelaide Show, Brisbane Royal Exhibition (EKKA),Melbourne Show and Perth Royal Show showbags.

 In 2013, publisher Jim Shepherd, who had bought the rights from the original owners during the late 1980s, died of a heart attack.
 Shepherd had taken over the company and introduced some minor changes to placate King Features, which had become unhappy at Frew's treatment of its character.
 Shepherd's changes included glossy covers (replacing the standard newsprint covers), brief editorials, regular 100-page specials and, most significantly, an annual special of between 200 and 300 pages which included multiple stories and a standalone "replica" reprint of a very early Frew edition.
 Shepherd also embarked on an ambitious project to reprint the entire backlist of Lee Falk stories in their original formats: Frew's reprints had often been heavily edited to fit its 32-page format.
 Following Shepherd's death, Frew and The Phantom were continued by Shepherd's wife Judith until she sold the business to artist Glenn Ford and Rene White in 2016.
 Since then, the new "Frew Crew" (with new publisher Dudley Hogarth) have introduced a range of innovations: